Saint Anne, Alderney: Healthcare

 The principal hospital on Alderney is the Mignot Memorial Hospital, located in the northern part of St. Anne.
 Serving a population of 2,400, the hospital was established in 2008 and has 24 beds, twelve of which are designated for medical, post-operative, maternity, or paediatric care.

 As Alderney, unlike the UK, is not covered by the National Health Service, the hospital is effectively a private practice in which a fee is payable for all care provided.
 Treatment received by patients in the Accidents and Emergency Department and immediate necessary treatment given by a GP, however, is without charge.

 The hospital has two local general practitioners and visiting specialists—especially from the Princess Elizabeth Hospital in Guernsey, which acts as the Mignot Hospital's parent institution—hold out-patient clinics.
 The hospital has a 24-hour accident and emergency clinic, a physiotherapy department and a small radiography unit.
 Women giving birth are generally taken to Guernsey.

-Swinburne
+In literature

 A.C.
 Swinburne's poem Les Casquets is based on the Houguez family, who actually lived on those islets for 18 years.
 The Houguez were originally from Alderney, and the poem describes their life on Les Casquets.
 The daughter falls in love with a carpenter from Alderney, but moving to his island finds life there too busy.
 She finds the "small bright streets of serene St Anne" and "the sight of the works of men" too much and returns to Les Casquets.